-In cash - Some Businesses pay Professionals the tips they’ve earned in cash, usually immediately upon completion of the shift.
+In cash - Some businesses pay freelancers the tips they’ve earned in cash, usually immediately upon completion of the shift.

-Every Business is different, so the amount of time it takes for a Business to pay out tips varies.
-That said, we’re committed to ensuring our Professionals are paid their earned tips in a timely manner.
-As a general rule of thumb, tips will be paid within 10 days after the shift.
+Every business is different, so the amount of time it takes to pay out tips varies.
+That said, we’re committed to ensuring you're paid your earned tips in a timely manner.
+As a general rule of thumb, tips are paid within 10 business days after the shift.

 I worked a shift that was supposed to pay tips, but I haven’t received them.
 What should I do?

-If it’s been 10+ days since your shift and your tips haven’t been distributed, please text Qwick support at 79425 so we can inquire with the Business.
+If it’s been 10+ business days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.

 Which shifts or shift types are more likely to earn tips?

 Businesses offer tips on an individual shift basis.
-This means that you may see the opportunity to earn tips indicated on some server shifts, for example, but not on others.
+This means that you may see the opportunity to earn tips indicated on some shifts, but not on others.
 If “+tips” isn’t indicated on a particular shift, it’s safe to assume there won’t be an opportunity to earn tips.